 Seattle Makers is a makerspace located in South Lake Union, Seattle.
 We are a group of makers creating a community and a space that provides all the knowledge and tools to make your ideas a reality.
 Whether you’re a long-time maker, in a specialized field looking to expand, or just curious, you are welcome to join us!
 The only thing better than designing and crafting projects is contributing the skills to others.
 We strive to provide tools and education to an ever expanding group of makers, student, and businesses, by creating a world-class fabrication and teaching facility that is accessible to all.

-We are a space that is inviting, welcoming, comfortable, and safe so that people are eager to be here and can show up as their full, unlimited selves.
-We clear the space so that there is nothing in the way of people creating.
+Seattle Makers is a space that is inviting, welcoming, comfortable, and safe.
+People are excited to be here and are free to show up as their full, unlimited selves.
+We design and operate the space so that there is nothing in the way of people creating.

-We are out in the world, sharing like crazy.
-We consistently produce high-end products, events, and experiences that have participants go out in the world and share like crazy.
+Seattle Makers are out in the world and are consistently producing high-end products, events, and experiences that have participants go out in the world.

-We continually build our team.
-We are intentional about who we partner with, purposefully seeking out leadership, advisers, instructors, and collaborators with diverse experiences and perspectives.
-We form relationships with investors – customers and/or people putting money, equipment, and time into the space – to have our organization thrive.
+Seattle Makers is intentional about who we partner with, purposefully seeking out growth opportunities, leadership, advisers, instructors, and collaborators with diverse experiences and perspectives.
+We support makerspaces in thriving by sharing our knowledge with the greater maker community.

 Love & Connection